Imaginus02/website-protech/demo/README.txt

 14 - Add tests to make professors happy - J&T
 16 - Change the way InteractArduino works by making it accept code, and when we submit the code, a new instance of code should be created then passed to InteractArduino

-Todo Do :
+Done :
-1 - Complete the dictionary in JavaArduinoTranslator - J
+1 - Complete the dictionary in JavaArduinoTranslator - J - OK
-2 - Add a function to save a new code in MonController - T - OK 4 - Add a controller to receive post request to /api/request - T - OK 8 - Add a Vue.js page to make a profile page - J OK - J'ai fait la page de création de session 9 - Add a register page for professor - J OK
+2 - Add a function to save a new code in MonController - T - OK 3 - Add a new page to the web App to see all registered code - J|T - OK 4 - Add a controller to receive post request to /api/request - T - OK 6 - Once a request is in the database we need to run it  --> Add a POST endpoint at /api/request - J|T - OK 8 - Add a Vue.js page to make a profile page - J OK - J'ai fait la page de création de session 9 - Add a register page for professor - J OK
 11 - Add a login page for students and another one for teachers - J OK